 Thefts also occur in areas where there are no other people.
 This means in dark alleyways or at night in areas where nobody will hear you yell out for help.
 Know the districts to keep away from.
 If you do need to walk through these areas walk down the middle of the street or the opposite side of the road to the people.
 If you see someone cross the road to meet you, cross over to the other side of the road or walk into a shop or catch a taxi, a bus or train out of the area.
 Walk at a fast consistent pace.

 Above all in these situations, look like you know what you are doing and where you are going, even if you don’t.

 ATMs and currency exchange

 Be aware of people around you at ATMs.
 Be aware of card skimming technology that can be used to access your card details.
+There have been cases of hidden cameras at ATMS to record your pin number.
 People can empty your bank account with card skimming and RFID skimming technology and whilst many banks may pay back the money if you can prove it was not you accessing the back account and you were not negligent, that may not happen until after you need to use the money for your holiday.

 These are not really used these days.
 Most people do not know how to use them and they will take longer to negotiate.
 Better to use credit cards and cash.

 Keep the phone numbers and details required to obtain replacement cards in your money belt should something happen.
-Also, be aware that whilst some credit card issuers can organise replacements relatively quickly, other can take weeks.
+Also, you should be be aware that whilst some credit card issuers can organise replacements relatively quickly, other can take weeks.
 Always carry at least one spare credit card (or prepaid credit card).